-Manufacturers make all sorts of claims to promote the so called “health benefits” of their products.
-If a manufacturer claims that their supplement cures or treats a condition, here in the UK, they are subject to legal regulation to prove that.
+Manufacturers make different kinds of claims to promote the so called “health benefits” of their products.
+If a manufacturer claims that their supplement cures or treats a condition, they are required to prove that under UK legal regulation.

-However, manufacturers can make claims that their products “maintain” a bodily function, this is regulated under UK food laws.
-Also (in the UK) the Advertising Standards Authority (ASA) can take action against false or misleading claims, and ask manufacturers to remove such claims on their products.
+Manufacturers also make claims that their products “maintain” a bodily function; this is regulated under UK food laws.
+Laws in the United Kingdom also allow Advertising Standards Authority (ASA) to take action against false or misleading claims, and ask manufacturers to remove such claims from their products.

-We have a huge problem here though.
-Whilst in the UK, there are steps that we can take to limit the false claims on some supplements, it’s more difficult to “police” the Internet.
-Here people can use popular search engines to search for more or less anything supplement wise, the products which may originate outside the UK can more or less claim any health benefits they like, not being subject to UK legislation.
+Whilst in the UK, there are steps that authorities and individuals can take to limit the false claims on some supplements; it is more difficult to “police” the Internet, which can be presented as an issue for the industry.
+People are able to use popular search engines to search for more or less anything supplements wise.
+Results may lead to consumers finding and potentially purchasing supplements.
+It may be somewhat beneficial for consumers however these supplements may originate from outside the UK and are not subject to UK legislation.
+These supplements can more or less claim any health benefits which may be to the detriment of the consumer.

 Do I need Vitamin supplements?